FAU-LAP/NOMAD-CAMELS/README.md

 ## 1.2.2
 Features:
 - Included the protocol's json used by the configuration in CAMELS into the data file
+- Added functionality to replace loopsteps (instead of delete + add a new one)

 Fixes:
 - Cannot move protocols or manual controls to empty tab containing the "+" button anymore